British Columbia Highway 4: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Closed/former;

 Highway 4A

 Highway 4A is the previous alignment of Highway 4 east of Coombs.
 The '4A' designation was originally assigned in 1968 to the current section of Highway 4 between Coombs and Qualicum Beach.
 The 4 and 4A alignments east and north of Coombs, respectively, switched designations when the Parksville to Mud Bay section of the Inland Island Highway was completed in 1996.
 This older spur of Highway 4 terminates in the east at Parksville, 10 km from Coombs.